meew0/Lethe/README.md

 `list`: Lists the videos on the queue.
 `link`: Gets the link to view the video currently playing.
 `next`: Stops the current playback and skips to the next video in the queue.
+`replay`: Adds the current video again to the back of the queue.
 `save [id] [keyword]` Saves a video under a keyword.
 It can later be played back using `yt`.
 `time`: Gets the time the video is currently at.
 `yq [search-value]`: Searches a youtube video that matches the search value.